pdekim/hypahub-react/README.md

 Here, I just have a simple header text.

 ### Table.js
 The bulk of the project is completed in this file.
-Specific functionalities can be found in the comments.
+Specific functionalities can be found in the comments within the code file.

-In order to store each row's index, string input, and indices of substrings, I decided implement an array of objects that stores each value.
+In order to store each row's index, string input, and indices of substrings, I decided implement an array of objects.
+In each object, there consists of string 'index', string 'textfield', and array 'indices'.

-'''
+### Limitations
-{something}
+All intended functionalities are working.
+However, I was not able to implement the 'ADD + EDIT' feature.
+Specifically, the indices of substring column will update only when a specific row's textfield is being changed.

-'''
+Additionally, I have limited user's text input to be capitalized.